-Victims of sexual discrimination should also be aware that university administrators must issue immediate timely warnings for incidents reported to them that are confirmed to pose a substantial threat of bodily harm or danger to members of the campus community.
+Victims of crimes should also be aware that university administrators must issue immediate timely warnings for incidents reported to them that are confirmed to pose a serious or continuing threat to members of the campus community.
 The university will make every effort to ensure that a victim's name and other identifying information is not disclosed, while still providing enough information for community members to make safety decisions in light of the danger.
 The reporters for timely warning purposes are exactly the same as detailed in the above paragraph.